-For some client accounts and private funds, GW&K receives performance-based fees for its investment management services.
+For a limited number of client accounts and private funds, GW&K receives performance-based fees for its investment management services.
 A performance-based fee is based upon a percentage of the net profits of the account being managed.
-When calculating net profits, performance-based fees may be based on absolute or benchmark relative returns.
-We can have both performance-based fee accounts and asset-based fee accounts within a particular investment strategy.
+When calculating net profits, performance-based fees may be based on absolute returns or returns relative to a benchmark.
+In some cases, GW&K offers both performance-based fee accounts and asset-based fee accounts within the same investment strategy.
 GW&K's use of performance-based fee structures is currently limited.